LHNCBC/lforms/form_definition.md

                   less than
                 * maxInclusive - a value which the source question's value must equal or be less than
-        * action - the action to take when the conditions are met.
-For now the one supported value is "show", and when conditions are not met the question or section is hidden.
+        * action - (optional) the action to take when the conditions are met.
+For now the one supported value is "show" (which is also the default), and when conditions are not met the question or section is hidden.
-        * logic - either "ANY" or "ALL".
+        * logic - (optional) either "ANY" or "ALL".
 If "ANY" is used, then any condition in "conditions" being met will trigger the action, while for "ALL" all conditions must be met.
+If not specified, the default is "ANY".
     * codingInstructions - (optional) a string of help text.
 When this is present, a help button will appear next to the question, or if the "Show Help/Description" checkbox is used, the text will appear next to the question (so it should be brief).
     * <a name="calculationMethod"></a>calculationMethod - For fields whose value
-      is calculation for other fields, the means of calculation is specified here.
+      is calculated from other fields, the means of calculation is specified here.
 At present we only support a formula for summing the <a href="#score">scores</a> for all the questions on the form.
 We also are working on formulas like computing a body-mass index based on weight and height, but that is still under development.
 To have a field be the sum of the scores, set calculationMethod to `{"name": "TOTALSCORE"}`.
-* <a name="answerLists"></a><b>answerLists</b> - This is a hash of list lookup keys (string identifiers which can be used with the <a href="#answers">answers</a> key) to answer lists.
-The advantage of specifying a list here rather than directly with the list item is that if more than one question uses the same list (e.g. Yes/No) then you do not have to repeat the list each time it is used.
-The values in this hash are the same arrays as describe above for <a href="#answers">"answers"</a>.